dhichii/plant-api/README.md

 # Plant API
-Plant API is a REST API built with echo server.
+Plant API is a REST API built with Echo server.
 The code implementation uses Hexagonal Architecture.
 Below you will find a current list of the available methods on our plant, native, and user admin API.

 ## Requirements
 - [Docker](https://docs.docker.com/get-docker/)